StevenBlack/vocab/million-dollar-words.md

 ### telegenic
-Sounds like a fortuneteller or someone with super- natural powers, but it's not.
+Sounds like a fortuneteller or someone with supernatural powers, but it's not.
 Someone who is telegenic looks good on television or, to use the more contemporary phrase, is videogenic.

 ### teleology